lQR-z/black-scholes-formula/README.md

 # Black-Scholes-formula
-C++ Black-Scholes option pricing formula with a polynomial approximation method for the cumulative normal distribution.
+Black-Scholes option pricing formula with a polynomial approximation method for the cumulative normal distribution.
+(Numerical Methods module at Cass Business School).